REGIONAL PROJECT: A DELTA OF RESILIENCY DISTRICTS

 For the MIT team, Professors D’Hooghe, Alan Berger, Sarah Williams and James Wescoat have contributed to this report.
 For ZUS, Kristian Koreman, Elma van Boxel an for De Urbanisten Florian Boer and Dirk van Peijpe contributed.
 Graphic support comes from 75B, eco-engineering knowledge from Deltares and infra intelligence from Volker Infra Design.

-Download the MIT CAU + ZUS + URBANISTEN boards and project research here.
+Download the boards and project research presented by MIT CAU + ZUS + URBANISTEN in 2013 here.

 View the team’s latest project updates on their design opportunity page here.